andrew-ge-wu/Site/CircuitWall/content/articles/kafka-basics.md

 It bootstraps list of brokers.

 * [linger.ms]:
-Producer will wait and batch for linger.ms before sending to the broker.
+The producer will wait and batch for linger.ms before sending to the broker.
 This will significantly improve throughput by micro batching but will also add latency per request as well.

 * [key.serializer]: